carltoncolter/MsCrmTools.ViewManager/README.md

 XrmToolBox plugin to modify the settings of multiple views

 # WIP
-This is awork in progress
+This is a work in progress